sqlwatch/docs/getting-started.md

 </div>

 >The `Install-DbaSqlWatch` was designed for unattended multi-server installations.
 It will download the latest release and unpack it, including the Power BI dashboard, into its temporary directory.

-## Objects

-During installation, the following objects will be created:
-- SQLWATCH database (or SQLWATCH objects in the existing database is such option was selected)
-- Extended Event Sessions (`SQLWATCH-%`)
-- Agent Jobs (`SQLWATCH-%`)